rbms-bsc/DCRMR/_pages/PPDM/Name-of-distributor.md

 <a name="5.27.3.1">5.27.3.1</a> Transcribe the names of distributors as part of this element.

 <a name="5.27.3.2">5.27.3.2</a> Transcribe the name of the distributor, together with any associated words or phrases, as it appears on the manifestation.
+In general, transcribe the full address.
+Consider the sequence, layout, and typography of words in the distribution statement when determining the most appropriate element in which to transcribe the address.
+If address information is grammatically inseparable from the distributor’s name, transcribe that information as part of name of distributor.

 >Example:
 ><CITE>sold for the editor, by Messrs.
 Dulau & Co.</CITE>